akveo/nebular/docs/assets/articles/install-starter-kit.md

 Starting Nebular from [Nebular Admin](https://github.com/ngx-admin/) starter kit is the easiest way to run your first Nebular application.

 ___________________________
 Please note, that Nebular Admin is just a frontend web application.
 Backend integration can be done relatively simple, but you should be aware that all the data is mocked using Javascript objects.
-If you want data to be dynamic, you should develop integration on your own.
+If you want data to be dynamic, you should develop integration by your own.
 Nebular team doesn't consider providing generic integration layer as a part of this project, because every backend API has different structure in terms of data format and URLs.
 __________________________

 ## Install tools